openmm/openmm/docs-source/usersguide/application.rst

 deterministic depends on platform and methods, see :ref:`platform-specific-properties-determinism`).
 There are important caveats to this approach, however.
-This binary can only be used to restart simulations on machines with the same hardware and software as the one that saved it.
+This binary can only be used to restart simulations on machines with the same hardware and the same OpenMM version as the one that saved it.
 Therefore, it should only be used when it's clear that won't be an issue.
 ::

     simulation.saveCheckpoint('state.chk')